 Given the uncertainties in initial conditions of weather and climate, forecasts should be and are increasingly issued in a probabilistic way.
 These forecasts then account for the uncertainties due to imperfectly known initial conditions and potentially also for model uncertainties.
 One issue frequently observed for probabilistic forecasts is that they tend to be not reliable, i.e. the forecasted probabilities are not consistent with the relative frequency of the associated observed events.

 For investigating the effect of DeFoReSt we have developed a toy model generating synthetic decadal forecast - observation pairs.
 Additionally, we applied DeFoReSt to decadal surface temperature forecasts from the MiKlip Prototype system.
-The results of these applications are presented in a paper, which has been submitted.
+The results of these applications are presented in a publication.

 Weigel, A.P., M. A. Liniger, and C. Appenzeller, 2009: Seasonal ensemble forecasts: Are recalibrated single models better than multimodels?
 Mon.
 Weather Rev., 137(4):1460–1479.